Stagecoach Manchester: Free bus

-Free bus is a zero-fare bus system that operates in Greater Manchester, first introduced in Manchester city centre in 2002 by First Manchester.
-These services were acquired by Go North West following the sell of Queens Road Garage in 2019.
-Stagecoach acquired these routes, along with the garage in March 2024 following the rollout of Trenche 2 of Bee Network.
+Free bus is a zero-fare bus system that operates in Manchester city centre, first introduced in 2002 by First Manchester.
+These services were initially acquired by Go North West, following the sale of Queens Road garage by First in 2019, with Stagecoach acquiring the services during Tranche 2 of the Bee Network rollout when it acquired Queens Road garage on 24 March 2024.
+The services are operated using a fleet of twelve MCV-bodied Volvo BZL battery electric buses.